12 Common Ways to Say “Hi” in Chinese

 1. 你好 | Nĭhǎo | Hello!

-If you pay attention to how Chinese people greet each other, however, you won't usually hear them saying “你好.”
-This is because 你好 is a somewhat formal greeting that can sound a bit stiff to native speakers.
+But if you pay attention to how Chinese people greet each other, you usually won't hear “你好.”
+This is because 你好 is a somewhat formal greeting.

 In fact, 你好 isn't normally used among friends.
 The most common situation in which native Chinese speakers use this word is when meeting someone new.